 The research group will geographically focus on Slovenia and the neighbouring countries, particularly the region of the former Yugoslavia.
 It will compare findings with developments in the countries of the post-socialist east.
 Temporally and in terms of content, the programme will predominantly focus on the Second World War and the (socialist) Yugoslavia.
 Twenty-five years after the end of Yugoslavia and socialism, it is possible to engage in an extensive (re)interpretation of the events, reconstruction of social and (engaged) art practices and systematic analysis of political ideas and their ideological redefinitions.
 We are convinced that the processes of changing memory demand an interdisciplinary approach as they cannot be understood solely through the narrow perspectives of history and historiography.

-Action member UNG: Prof. Dr. Katja Mihurko Poniž
+Project team member UNG: Prof. Dr. Katja Mihurko Poniž

 DARIAH group Women Writers in History